za-gene/rpi/kernel8/examples/05-uart0/README.md

 Outputs to uart0 at 115200 baud.
 Confirmed working on a Pi3 although qemu still doesn't seem to like it.

-kernel_5 uart0 test.
+* kernel_5 uart0 test.
 UART0 is the "main" uart
+* kernel_6 framebuffer test.
+Displays pic of Homer Simpson
+* kernel framebuffer font test

 ## SD CARD